-The Lac La Biche County and Municipal District of Bonnyville share a common geography, similar demographics, and economic base offered by their location northeast of Edmonton, Alberta's capital city and south of Alberta's oil sands.
+The County of St. Paul and Lac La Biche County share a common geography, similar demographics, and economic base offered by their location northeast of Edmonton, Alberta's capital city and south of Alberta's oil sands.
 In order to determine the extent of the Plan Area, the partners reviewed the key features along the boundary and adjacent area including: